abinit/abinit/doc/tutorial/fold2bloch.md

 ```

 That output tells us which K-point was processed, total number of K-points
-processed, outputfile, and the format that the data is written in.
+processed, output file, and the format that the data is written in.

 Now take a look at the "fold2Bloch.out".
 The first few lines should be as follows: